ImageMagick/Usage-Markdown/formats/index.md

 Also, you should take great care when converting to a given destination profile: If, for example, you use a profile that describes offset printing on uncoated stock but intend to use the images for printing on coated paper, you will of course not get any good results.
 The output profile needs to be an accurate representation of your intended output condition.

-When converting from a subtractive into a additive color-space (or visa-versa) without using the correct profile (for both steps of conversion) you won't get 'correct' colors or brightness in most cases, although you may be lucky and hit the mark 'by accident'.
+When converting from a subtractive into an additive color-space (or visa-versa) without using the correct profile (for both steps of conversion) you won't get 'correct' colors or brightness in most cases, although you may be lucky and hit the mark 'by accident'.

 You can download color profiles from [International Color Consortium](http://www.color.org/srgbprofiles.xalter).